rlabduke/reduce/README.md

 ### Conda

-You can install reduce using conda package manager.
+You can install reduce on Linux and Mac using the conda package manager.
+On Windows, you can use the Windows Subsystem for Linux and install reduce using conda in the WSL environment.

 ```shell
 conda install reduce -c bioconda